 CAIS integrates the study of Middle Eastern and Central Asian contemporary politics, international relations, history, culture, political economy and the role of Islam within the broader framework of the changing global order.

-Dr Kirill Nourzhanov joined CAIS as a lecturer in 2000 and further developed the core areas of study of Central Asia and Eurasia.
+Dr Nourzhanov joined CAIS in 2000 and developed the core areas of study of Central Asia and Eurasia.
 He came to ANU from Moscow State University and with his expertise in Central Asia has further expanded the program to compete with other such programs around the world.

-Courses on Central Asia, Eurasia and Afghanistan can be taken within all the programs at CAIS.
+Courses on Central Asia, Eurasia and Afghanistan can be taken in all undergraduate and postgraduate programs at CAIS.